Tile: Diamond etched

 A method for custom tile printing involving a diamond-tipped drill controlled by a computer.
 Compared with the laser engravings, diamond etching is in almost every circumstance more permanent.

 Mathematics of tiling

 Certain shapes of tiles, most obviously rectangles, can be replicated to cover a surface with no gaps.
 These shapes are said to tessellate (from the Latin tessella, 'tile') and such a tiling is called a tessellation.
-Geometric patterns of some Islamic polychrome decorative tilings are rather complicated (see Islamic geometric patterns and, in particular, Girih tiles), even up to supposedly quaziperiodic ones, similar to Penrose tilings.
+Geometric patterns of some Islamic polychrome decorative tilings are rather complicated (see Islamic geometric patterns and, in particular, Girih tiles), even up to supposedly quasiperiodic ones, similar to Penrose tilings.